emer/axon/README.md

 * `GeExt` = extra excitatory conductance added to `Ge` -- from `Ext` input and other special layer types that receive special Ext-like input (e.g., PulvinarLayer getting Driver input in plus phase; CTLayer context input).
 * `GeRaw` = raw excitatory conductance (net input) received from senders = current raw spiking drive.
-* `GeSyn` = time-integrated total excitatory synaptic conductance, with an instantaneous rise time from each spike (in `GeRaw`) and exponential decay with `Dt.GeTau`, aggregated over projections -- does *not* include `Gbar.E`.
+* `GeSyn` = time-integrated total excitatory synaptic conductance, with an instantaneous rise time from each spike (in `GeRaw`) and exponential decay with `Dt.GeTau`, aggregated over pathways -- does *not* include `Gbar.E`.
 * `GeBase` = baseline level of `Ge`, added to `GeRaw`, for intrinsic excitability.
 * `GiRaw` = raw inhibitory conductance (net input) received from senders  = current raw spiking drive.
-* `GiSyn` = time-integrated total inhibitory synaptic conductance, with an instantaneous rise time from each spike (in `GiRaw`) and exponential decay with `Dt.GiTau`, aggregated over projections -- does *not* include `Gbar.I`.
+* `GiSyn` = time-integrated total inhibitory synaptic conductance, with an instantaneous rise time from each spike (in `GiRaw`) and exponential decay with `Dt.GiTau`, aggregated over pathways -- does *not* include `Gbar.I`.
 This is added with computed FFFB inhibition to get the full inhibition in `Gi`.
 * `GiBase` = baseline level of `Gi`, added to `GiRaw`, for intrinsic excitability.
 * `GeInt` = integrated running-average activation value computed from Ge with time constant Act.Dt.IntTau, to produce a longer-term integrated value reflecting the overall Ge level across the ThetaCycle time scale (Ge itself fluctuates considerably) -- useful for stats to set strength of connections etc to get neurons into right range of overall excitatory drive.
 * `GeIntMax` = maximum GeInt value across one theta cycle time window.
 * `GiInt` = integrated running-average activation value computed from GiSyn with time constant Act.Dt.IntTau, to produce a longer-term integrated value reflecting the overall synaptic Gi level across the ThetaCycle time scale (Gi itself fluctuates considerably) -- useful for stats to set strength of connections etc to get neurons into right range of overall inhibitory drive.
-* `GModRaw`  = modulatory conductance, received from GType = ModulatoryG projections.
+* `GModRaw`  = modulatory conductance, received from GType = ModulatoryG pathways.
-* `GModSyn` = modulatory conductance, received from GType = ModulatoryG projections.
+* `GModSyn` = modulatory conductance, received from GType = ModulatoryG pathways.

 #### SST somatostatin inhibition factors